findeevy/Fin-Engine/README.md

 <h1>finengine</h1>
-<p>Finengine is a simple, open-source 3D renderer made with C++ and Vulkan for Windows.
+<p>finengine is a simple, open-source 3D renderer made with C++ and Vulkan for Windows.
 I'm currently working on it to learn more about GPU programming and 3D rendering while I read "Real Time Rendering".</p>

 <h2>Dependencies:</h2>
 <p>Vulkan SDK - <a href="https://vulkan.lunarg.com/">https://vulkan.lunarg.com/</a></p>